 The Center for Clinical and Translational Research is the virtual home for pediatric clinical and translational research.
 The Center supports innovative clinical research studies and the translation of basic science discoveries into improved child health.

-The Center integrates closely with the Atlanta Clinical and Translational Science Institute (ACTSI), an NIH/NCRR-sponsored component of the CTSA network, and represents the pediatric component of the ACTSI.
+The Center integrates closely with the Georgia Clinical and Translational Science Alliance (Georgia CTSA), an NIH/NCRR-sponsored component of the CTSA network.

 To request any of the below CCTR services, please click here.